pandc-io/Enki/README.md

 # ENKI Knowledge Artifact — Development Repository

-**pandc — Human‑led AI think tank**
+**pandc — Human‑led Multi Modal AI think tank**

-This repository is for in‑development ENKI V2 knowledge artifacts, including the WP‑004 white paper (nine‑vector coupled climate‑tectonic‑anthropogenic feedback framework) and associated open‑source monitoring tools.
+This repository is for in‑development ENKI .b2 knowledge artifacts, including the WP‑004 Climate white paper (nine‑vector coupled climate‑tectonic‑anthropogenic feedback framework) and associated open‑source monitoring tools.

 These materials are intellectual property currently undergoing field testing.
 They are not yet finalized for public release.
 Use and feedback are welcome, but please be aware that content may change before final release.